calebmer/sandbox-pattern/README.md

 ## So long and thanks for all the fish

-Enjoy the module?
+Enjoy the package?
 Connect with me on [Twitter](https://twitter.com/calebmer).